1967 24 Hours of Le Mans: Entries

 The most striking cars this year were the two Chaparrals.
 The new model 2F had a high-mounted adjustable wing pushing down on the rear wheels.
 It was now fitted with a Chevrolet big-block 427 cu in (7-litre) that produced over 550 bhp through a three-speed automatic transmission.
 Previous race-winner Phil Hill raced with Mike Spence with Bruce Jennings/Bob Johnson in the second car.

-Once again, Porsche arrived with a new Carrera variant – the 910 was lower and lighter than the homologated 906.
-With a bigger 2.2L engine it had performed consistently in the season so far, culminating in a victory in the Targa Florio, But for Le Mans, the team was cautious and went back to the 2.0L engines (fuel-injected for 220 bhp) in two cars, for Rolf Stommelen/Jochen Neerpasch and Targa Florio winners Udo Schütz/Joe Buzzetta.
-However, the team also introduced another new car: the longtail 907 built almost specifically for the Mulsanne Straight.
-Two cars were present, driven by 1964 race-winner Jochen Rindt with current Hillclimb champion Gerhard Mitter and Jo Siffert/Hans Herrmann.